GMOD/jbrowse-jupyter/README.md

 | Zooming in on regions of interest | :heavy_check_mark: &ast; | :heavy_check_mark:  | :heavy_check_mark: &ast;| :heavy_check_mark: &ast; | :heavy_check_mark: &ast;| :x: | :heavy_check_mark: &ast; |

 &ast; Feature is accessible via the component's UI and not by API.
 &ast;&ast; Path support for local files is only available when running notebook in Jupyter lab and Jupyter notebook.
-Local file support in colab and binder is available by running the JBrowse dev server to host your data.
+Local file support in colab and binder is available by running the JBrowse dev server to host your data and creating urls to pass to the JBrowse view.
+More information available in the [local file suport section of this readme](#Local-file-support)

 * For more features of the JBrowse and JBrowse embedded components checkout [our documentation](https://jbrowse.org/jb2/docs/embedded_components/)